Harridinho-art/Anglo-v-Glencore/README.md

 This model stress-tests both structures to see how their "survival capacity" holds up when credit squeezes and margin calls hit simultaneously.

-I did a similar project focusing on Anglo Aemrican's 2025 liquidity and copper scenario analysis, as a result, in the Power BI dashboard for this specific project I decided to focus on Glencore when visualizing their liquidity position, for Anglo American, you can find their liquidity forecast here -
+I did a similar project focusing on Anglo Aemrican's 2025 liquidity and copper scenario analysis, as a result, in the Power BI dashboard for this specific project I decided to focus on Glencore when visualizing their liquidity position, but the market shock scenario applies to both, for Anglo American, you can find their liquidity forecast here - https://github.com/Harridinho-art/Anglo-13-week-liquidity-model

 ---